We've been featured in:

 What Personal Data Could Be Breached Via Microsoft Teams?

-Any personal information that you have shared via a messaging application could be exposed in a personal data breach.
+Any personal information that you have shared via an email or messaging application could be exposed in a personal data breach.
 This information could be about an individual or groups of people, such as customers or local residents.

 It could be special category data, which is sensitive and needs extra protection.
 This can include any of the following: